-The Lower Rio Grande Public Water Works Authority currently consists of eleven water systems in four separate areas providing service to fifteen Colonias communities in the area south of Las Cruces from Brazito to north end of Anthony, Butterfield Park & Organ on the East Mesa, and Valle Del Rio and High Valley.
-The LRGPWWA service area is about 100 square miles, and it provides water service to just over 5,000 connections.
+The Lower Rio Grande Public Water Works Authority currently consists of twelve water systems in five separate areas providing service to sixteen communities (15 Colonias) in the area south of Las Cruces from Brazito to north end of Anthony, Butterfield Park, Organ & Mountainview on the East Mesa, and Valle Del Rio, High Valley and Rincon.
+The LRGPWWA’s five service areas total about 266 square miles, and we provide water service to just over 5,300 connections.

-The Lower Rio Grande PWWA also provides wastewater service in the Mesquite community in the South Valley and in the Organ community on the East Mesa.
+The Lower Rio Grande PWWA also provides wastewater service in the Mesquite community in the South Valley and in the Organ community in the East Mesa Service Area.
 The Mesquite wastewater collection system was upgraded from a small diameter pressurized system with a wetlands treatment facility to a gravity system discharging into the Doña Ana County South Central Wastewater Treatment Facility with an $8.9 million project funded by USDA Rural Development and the NM Colonias Infrastructure Trust Fund completed in 2015.
-A project to extend that collection system into unserved areas of Mesquite and to the community of Brazito is nearing the construction phase with $8.8 million in funding from USDA- RD and NM-CITF, and a second project in the design phase has been awarded $14.3 million in USDA-RD funding.
+A project to extend that collection system into unserved areas of Mesquite and to the community of Brazito is nearing the construction phase with $8.8 million in funding from USDA- RD and NM-CITF, and a second project in the design phase has been awarded $14.3 million in USDA-RD funding and $5.751 million in NM Colonias funds.

 The Organ community is served by a gravity collection system discharging into a treatment lagoon which received some improvements during a $3 million USDA-RD funded Water & Wastewater System Improvements Project in 2014.